-- 44. However, as there are WALGA guidelines specifically created for 'grouped dwellings' or 'lodging houses', the policy advises that WMPs for residential uses shall generally be provided in accordance with the WALGA Multiple Dwelling Waste Management Plan Guidelines. - 45.
-Given the content and structure of residential WMPs are similar, the Sustainability and Waste Strategy team has advised this approach is preferred. - 46.
-Waste Management Plans for Commercial, Industrial and Non-Residential Development shall generally be provided in accordance with the WALGA Commercial and Industrial Waste Management Plan Guidelines. - 47.
+- 41. The City of Albany currently has no guidelines addressing waste management considerations or the content of WMPs.
+Therefore, there was a desire for this local planning policy to be a high-level policy document, with reference to external guidelines containing technical details. - 42.
+Staff considered that the guidelines previously prepared by WALGA adequately outline the preferred content and structure of WMPs for different types of development.
+Therefore, in the absence of any City guidelines, LPP1.9 states WMPs should generally be prepared in accordance with the relevant WALGA guidelines. - 43.
+However, as there are WALGA guidelines specifically created for 'grouped dwellings' or 'lodging houses', the policy advises that WMPs for residential uses shall generally be provided in accordance with the WALGA Multiple Dwelling Waste Management Plan Guidelines. - 44.
+Given the content and structure of residential WMPs are similar, the Sustainability and Waste Strategy team has advised this approach is preferred. - 45.
+Waste Management Plans for Commercial, Industrial and Non-Residential Development shall generally be provided in accordance with the WALGA Commercial and Industrial Waste Management Plan Guidelines. - 46.
 Although not specifically required, LPP1.9 advises that a qualified waste consultant should be engaged to prepare a WMP.
-This is expected to ensure the quality of the report given some degree of expertise is required to determine waste generation rates and collection procedures. - 48.
-This may also have the benefit streamlining assessment timeframes by minimising the likelihood of design changes. - 49.
-In addition to the information requirements established in the relevant guidelines, draft LPP1.9 requires WMPs to identify measures to ensure waste management activities have no adverse visual, environmental or amenity impacts, either directly on site or indirectly off site. - 50.
+This is expected to ensure the quality of the report given some degree of expertise is required to determine waste generation rates and collection procedures. - 47.
+This may also have the benefit streamlining assessment timeframes by minimising the likelihood of design changes. - 48.
+In addition to the information requirements established in the relevant guidelines, draft LPP1.9 requires WMPs to identify measures to ensure waste management activities have no adverse visual, environmental or amenity impacts, either directly on site or indirectly off site. - 49.
 This provision has been deliberately kept open and high level, therefore allowing the City to request a number of measures to improve amenity such as the screening of bin storage area or management of litter emanating from commercial premises.

-- 51. Approval is sought to advertise the draft LPP1.9 in accordance with Schedule 2, cl.
-4 of the Planning and Development (Local Planning Schemes) Regulations 2015. - 52.
-If the Council resolves to support the draft LPP1.9 for advertising, a notice of the proposed policy will be placed in a newspaper circulating in the LPS1 area for 2 consecutive weeks. - 53.
-The policy will also be published on the City of Albany website for 21 days. - 54.
-Both the newspaper and the website will give details of: - Where the draft local planning policy can be inspected; - The subject and nature of the draft local planning policy; and - In what form and during what period (21 days from the day the notice is published) submissions may be made. - 55.
-A copy of the policy will also be made available for inspection at the City of Albany. - 56.
-After expiry of the period within which submissions may be made, the Local Government is to: - Review the draft local planning policy in light of any submissions made; and - Resolve to adopt the local planning policy with or without modification, or not to proceed with the local planning policy.
+- 50. Approval is sought to advertise the draft LPP1.9 in accordance with Schedule 2, cl.
+4 of the Planning and Development (Local Planning Schemes) Regulations 2015. - 51.
+If the Council resolves to support the draft LPP1.9 for advertising, a notice of the proposed policy will be placed in a newspaper circulating in the LPS1 area for 2 consecutive weeks. - 52.
+The policy will also be published on the City of Albany website for 21 days. - 53.
+Both the newspaper and the website will give details of: - a) Where the draft local planning policy can be inspected; - b) The subject and nature of the draft local planning policy; and - c) In what form and during what period (21 days from the day the notice is published) submissions may be made. - 54.
+A copy of the policy will also be made available for inspection at the City of Albany. - 55.
+After expiry of the period within which submissions may be made, the Local Government is to: - a) Review the draft local planning policy in light of any submissions made; and - b) Resolve to adopt the local planning policy with or without modification, or not to proceed with the local planning policy.

-57. Voting requirement for this item is SIMPLE MAJORITY.
+56. Voting requirement for this item is SIMPLE MAJORITY.